 I’ve been having a love affair with beans lately.
 This may have happened by default, with so few fresh muses in season to cook with, or else a newfound appreciation simply gained on its own merit: beans are infinitely versatile, used in every cuisine, hearty, and nutritious.
 They are the main ingredient in comfort foods of so many cultures, like the French cassoulet.
-But beans also have a stigma attached to them, especially in our meat-loving culture -- that of a "poor man's protein."
-(And please hold the gas jokes.)
-"Beans are not enthusiastically embraced by everyone," Ken Albala wrote in Beans: A History.
+But beans also have a stigma attached to them, especially in our meat-loving culture — that of … Read More

 When Taylor Erkkinen and Harry Rosenblum opened their Williamsburg store for kitchen appliances and cookware in 2006, they’d had a notion about cultivating a community around cooking through occasional classes and demos.
 But who knew that the educational programs they would hold at the store would soon become The Brooklyn Kitchen’s biggest draw, with classes frequently selling out a day after being announced?

 Forgive the excessively esoteric sound of this dish’s name.
 I had tried coming up with other things to call it: Roasted Cauliflower and Broccoli and Braised Broccoli and Cauliflower Greens with Navy Beans and Creamed Potatoes?
 Too long.
 White Cauliflower, Cheddar Cauliflower, Broccoli and Their Combined Greens Braised with Navy Beans and Roasted Red Pepper and Served on Creamy, Truffled, Mashed Fingerling Potatoes?
 Too specific.
 Stuff That I Got From My CSA This Week, Cooked and Piled Ceremoniously Together on a Plate?
 That … Read More